Banging Toolbox

 If you have and want to hang multiple racing bikes! then your top pick should be the Koova Multi Rack to mount up to six bikes for the whole family.

-Made with powder-coated heavy-gauge steel, this rack has a weight capacity of up to 200lbs and can easily hold even the largest of bike types.
+Made with powder-coated heavy-gauge steel, this rack boasts a weight capacity of up to 200 lbs and can easily hold even the largest of bike types.
 And it doesn’t matter if you hang the front wheel or the rear on this bike storage rack.

-The rack also has extensions so that you can also hang other accessories such as helmets and cycling pouches.
+Additionally, the rack comes with extensions so that you can hang other accessories such as helmets and cycling pouches.

 This top-tier rack is capable of holding up to 6 bikes and is rather easy to install.